10 August 2020

 From 4 January 2021 to 28 March 2021, people who worked at least 20 hours a week on average will receive $1,000 a fortnight.
 Those who work less will receive $650 per fortnight.

-- The test is based on hours worked for the month of February 2020 (or hours actively engaged in the business for eligible business participants),
+The tests are based on hours worked in the four weeks of pay periods before either 1 March 2020 or 1 July 2020, whichever is greater (or hours actively engaged in the business for eligible business participants).

-- The Commissioner will have discretion to set out alternative tests where hours were not usual during February 2020 e.g. employee on leave or not employed for all of February 2020; and
+The Commissioner will have discretion to set out alternative tests where hours were not usual during February/June 2020 e.g. employee on leave or not employed for all of February/June 2020 but usually employed.

-- Businesses will be required to nominate which payment rate they are claiming for each of their employees/business participants.
+Businesses will be required to nominate which payment rate they are claiming for each of their employees and business participant.

 The Government is moving quickly, and things are changing daily with regards to the response to COVID-19.